Understanding the relationship among

 The Commercial Side of the Story

-Aperture, shutter speed, and ISO settings are the three adjustable elements that most cameras provide for controlling exposure.
-All three must be in balance to provide the right amount of light to the film or sensor.
+Aperture, shutter speed, and ISO settings are the three adjustable elements that most cameras provide for controlling exposure. ("Exposure" refers to the amount of light needed in order to create an image on your film or eletronic sensor.)
+These three elements are sometimes referred to as the "triad" of photography.
+All three of these element must be in balance to provide the right amount of light to the film or sensor.
 There are specific reasons for controlling each element.
 Those reasons will be the topic of this article.
 I will take each element seperately.

 Understanding Aperture (menu)